farirpgs/fari-games/data/game-documents/evilhat/fate-condensed.md

 <br/>

-> This is an adaption of the amazing work done by Randy Oest over the Fate SRD website.
+> This is an adaption of the amazing work done by Randy Oest over the [Fate SRD website](https://fate-srd.com/).
 >
-> Go check it out here: https://fate-srd.com/
->
-> \- René-Pier Deshaies-Gélinas | Fari
+> Product images are copyrighted and used here with the express permission of Evil Hat Productions, LLC.

 # Introduction